Are You Suffering Due to Boy Scout Sex Abuse?

 Recent allegations of sexual abuse committed by Boy Scout leaders have shaken parents’ and former Scouts’ faith in the organization.
-According to national reporting, a researcher who conducted an internal investigation for the Boy Scouts of America (BSA) found BSA’s “own records show that more than 12,000 children have been sexually assaulted while participating in the organization’s programs,” and that allegations were made against thousands of Scout leaders from as far back as the 1940s.
-BSA chief executive Michael Surbaugh has voiced the organization’s “steadfast support for victims of abuse” and has urged victims to come forward.
+According to national reporting, a researcher who conducted an internal investigation for the Boy Scouts of America (BSA) found BSA’s “own records show that more than 12,000 children have been sexually assaulted while participating in the organization’s programs,”.
+Further, allegations were made against thousands of Scout leaders from as far back as the 1940s.
+BSA chief executive Michael Surbaugh has voiced the organization’s “steadfast support for victims of abuse”.
+He is urging sex abuse victims to come forward.

 Scouting has a long history in Chicago, with numerous scouting councils and camps dotting the state.
 Tens of thousands of boys and young men have participated in BSA programs over the years.

-The compassionate attorneys at Abels & Annes understand how difficult it can be for survivors of childhood sexual abuse to step forward, particularly under the glare of public attention.
+The compassionate attorneys at Abels & Annes understand how difficult it can be for survivors of childhood sexual abuse to step forward.
+Particularly under the glare of public attention.
 We are here to help.
-If you have questions about legal accountability for childhood sexual abuse related to Scouting, contact us today to schedule a free, confidential, no-obligation consultation.
+If you have questions about legal accountability for childhood sexual abuse from Scouting, contact us today for a free, confidential, no-obligation consultation.

 Accountability for Childhood Sexual Abuse